franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

 field.
 The `p256ecdsa` parameter conveys an uncompressed P-256 public key [X.692] that is encoded using URL-safe variant of base-64 [RFC4648].

+## Signing Certificates {#certificates}

+A message MAY include a certificate URI to load a certificate from.

+The certificate MUST have the critical extension contentSigning set and MUST be matched to a trusted CA on the client in order to be used to verify the signature.

 # Security Considerations {#security}